Paying your bills each month is an essential responsibility. But it doesn’t have to be a time-intensive chore.

 How to Use Bill Payer

-To begin using our free bill payer service, select Add a Bill in online or mobile and enter the Payee’s merchant name, account number with the merchant, and zip code.
+To begin using our free bill payer service, select Add a Bill in online banking or select Bills from the quick menu at the bottom of the dashboard in mobile and enter the Payee’s merchant name, account number with the merchant, and zip code.
 If we have that Payee in our system, you can simply follow the prompts to set up your payment record.
 If it isn’t in our system, you’ll need to request the Payee be added in online banking.

 Once you set up a payment record, it’s reusable.
 There’s no need to set up a new record each time you make a payment.
 Further, you can update your payment amounts and dates, or even change the record to a recurring payment or back to an on-demand payment, as needed.
 If you need to change a payment’s date or amount or stop the payment altogether, you’re able to do so as long as the payment hasn’t already been sent to the Payee.